theobald-software/kb.theobald-software.github.io/content/_xtract-universal/knime-integration-via-sap-reader.md

 permalink: /:collection/:path
 weight: 90
 ---
-This article describes the integration of Xtract Universal into the BI tool KNIME via SAP Reader (Theobald Software).
+The following article describes the integration of Xtract Universal into the BI tool KNIME via SAP Reader (Theobald Software).

 ### Requirements
 The following software applications must be installed for integration into KNIME: